berkeley-scf/berkeley-scf.github.io/servers/cluster/parallel.md

 ## Parallelizing independent computations or jobs

 There are various ways to collect multiple computations or jobs and run them in parallel as one or more Slurm jobs.
+See the subsections below for more details on each of these options.

 - Slurm job arrays allow you to submit multiple jobs at once.
 - GNU parallel allows you to run multiple tasks in parallel within a